 Fear not, very little!
 If you do it in the Australian Summer, sneakers, shorts and t-shirts are fine.
 As you get to the 2,000m mark though, winds can pick up and temperature can drop so bring a warmer layer to add.
 Also, if you have dodgy knees, walking poles always help with that.

 In the winter though, you’ll need a lot more.
-Snowshoes can be rented in Thredbo, right at the bottom of the skilift.
+Snowshoes can be rented in Thredbo, right at the bottom of the ski-lift.
 Other than that you need general cold-weather gear.
-Hiking boots, hiking pants, warm/goretex coat, hat, gloves.
+Hiking boots, hiking pants, warm/Goretex coat, hat, gloves.
 It’s not an extreme mountain by any stretch so use your common sense for the season, and you’ll be fine.

 My Thoughts on Hiking Mount Kosciuszko 😍🇦🇺

-1) Fly/bus into Canberra ($150 flight from Sydney or $40 coach)
+- Fly/bus into Canberra ($150 flight from Sydney or $40 coach)

-5) Do it in the summer to avoid the snow, not like us!
+- When climbing Mount Kosciuszko, do it in the summer to avoid the snow, not like us!